Best Free Quizlet Alternative in 2026

 Not all spaced repetition is equal though:

-- Leitner system (boxes 1-5): Simple but crude.
+- Leitner system (boxes 1-5) - Simple but crude.
 Used by many apps.
 Better than random, but not personalized.

-- SM-2 (SuperMemo's 1987 algorithm): The original.
+- SM-2 (SuperMemo's 1987 algorithm) - The original.
 Used by Anki for years.
 Works but doesn't adapt well to individual patterns.

-- FSRS (Free Spaced Repetition Scheduler): The current state of the art.
+- FSRS (Free Spaced Repetition Scheduler) - The current state of the art.
 Published in 2022, adopted by Anki in 2023.
 Uses machine learning on your personal review history to predict exactly when you'll forget each card.

 Most "spaced repetition" apps actually use simple Leitner boxes or even just random intervals with fancy marketing.
-Ask what algorithm they use — if they can't tell you, it's probably not real spaced repetition.
+Ask what algorithm they use - if they can't tell you, it's probably not real spaced repetition.
+(For a deeper dive, see our guide to spaced repetition and FSRS.)

-2. Active recall beats passive review
+Active recall beats passive review

 Flipping a card and thinking "yeah, I knew that" doesn't create strong memories.
 You need to produce the answer - type it, say it, choose it under pressure.
 This is called active recall, and it's why multiple study modes matter.

-3. Context creates sticky memories
+Context creates sticky memories

 A word in isolation is hard to remember.
 A word inside a sentence, connected to a situation, is much easier.
 That's why example sentences, grammar notes, and thematic organization (food vocabulary, travel phrases, academic terms) are so important for language learning.